mineejo/cpo/README.md

 1. The `STARTCHARACTER` is optional
 2. The `PROGRAM` parameter is optional if there is `STARTCHARACTER`
 3. There must be a space after the `STARTCHARACTER`
-4. The `PROGRAM` must be written with capital letters
+4. There must be a colon a space after `PROGRAM`
-5. There must be a colon a space after `PROGRAM`
+5. `PROGRAM` must be written with capital letters
-6. Separators, such as spaces or colons, should be the color of a text
+6. `PROGRAM` must contain spaces
-7. Keywords should be highlighted or underlined
+7. `PROGRAM` must not contain special characters
-8. `PROGRAM` can contain spaces
+8. Keywords should be highlighted or underlined

 You can check your output using a regular expression.
 The expression does not analyze design subtleties!